Culture of the Marquesas Islands

-The Marquesas Islands were colonized by seafaring Polynesians as early as 300 AD, thought to originate from Samoa.
+The Marquesas Islands were colonized by seafaring Polynesians as early as 300 AD, thought to originate from Tonga and the Samoan Islands.
 The dense population was concentrated in the narrow valleys and consisted of warring tribes.

 Much of Polynesia, including the original settlers of Hawaii, Tahiti, Rapa Iti and Easter Island, was settled by Marquesans, believed to have departed from the Marquesas as a result more frequently of overpopulation and drought-related food shortages, than because of the nearly constant warfare that eventually became a prominent feature of the islands' culture.
 Almost the entire remainder of Polynesia, with the exception of a few areas of western Polynesia as well as the majority of the Polynesian outliers, was colonized by Marquesan descendants centered in Tahiti.

 Culture

 1595–1945

 Native Marquesan culture was devastated in the period following the arrival of European explorers.
 The primary cause of its collapse can be directly linked to the catastrophic effects of alien diseases, especially smallpox, which reduced the population by an estimated 98%.